 Yes.
 UL-Approved "Christmas" lights are appropriate; however, you must be careful regarding where you keep them.
 It is popular to weave these types of lights through the mattress springs underneath a lofted bed frame, BUT this is not allowed as the wires easily fray and come into contact with the mattress, creating a fire hazard.
-Alternatively, these lights can be attached to (not wrapped around) headboards and footboards of a bed, and room walls.
+Alternatively, these lights can be attached to a window frame, headboards and footboards of a bed, and room walls.
 These lights can be placed within 18" of ceiling tiles.
-Lights should never be hung over doorways or windows.